-Bogus callers are an all too common problem, and their preferred course of action is to pose as NI Water staff seeking to gain entry to check the water supply in the customer’s property, or causing distraction while an accomplice breaks in.
+Bogus callers are an all too common problem, and their preferred course of action is to pose as staff seeking to gain entry to check the water supply in the customer’s property, or causing distraction while an accomplice breaks in.
 Once they have gained entry they will distract the customer and try to steal valuables lying around the home.
-At this time of year, Christmas presents may be easily visible and are an attraction to thieves.

 If a caller comes to your door claiming to be from NI Water, Water Service or the Water Board, always ask to see their ID – all NI Water staff carry ID cards as they go about their business.
 This will have a photograph of the person carrying it and include details such as their name, a unique serial number and our distinctive NI Water logo.
 Also, attach your door chain, if you have one; if not, ask the caller to hold the ID card up to a window or put it through your letterbox so you can read it properly without opening your door.
 Please do not be afraid to check a caller’s ID; genuine callers from NI Water won’t mind waiting while you do.
 Never allow anyone into your home unless you are certain they are who they say they are.

-Carol Duffy, Head of NI Water’s Customer Service Centre, gives this advice: ‘It is unusual that someone claiming to be from NI Water will need to call at your door in any circumstances.
+Gary Lawther, Customer Experience Senior Manager, gives this advice: ‘It is unusual that someone claiming to be from NI Water will need to call at your door if you are not expecting them.
 However, if this does happen, simply call the ‘Quick Check’ number on 101.
 The Quick Check scheme provides reassurance to members of the public about callers to their door claiming to be from network companies.
 Anyone who wishes to check the identity of someone who says they are calling on the pretext of inspecting gas, electricity or water supplies can call the police non-emergency 101 number to verify their identity.